Black Diamond Carbon Z Poles

 At this size and weight, they move from maybe to yes on our packing list.
 After really enjoying using them on this hike they will be coming along on many more!

-For all the technical details visit Sea to Summit Distribution.
+For more information visit Sea to Summit Distribution.